linnabrown/run_dbcan/README.md

     4. Updated CAZy db for Diamond and HMMER DB for HMMER.
     5. Re-arranged the code.
 The command line is `run_dbcan` without the suffix `.py`.
 Please check the command lines below.
     6. The database files under `db` folder is now hosted through `Git-LFS`.
 To download the complete db files, please use the command `git lfs pull` (Note: To use git lfs, please check the installation guide at [https://git-lfs.github.com/](https://git-lfs.github.com/)).
+    7. Docker file is updated and we simplify the installation step.

 - v2.0.11 please use `pip install run-dbcan==2.0.11` for update
     1. Add ec number prediction to hotpep result;